lorenzo-stoakes/stanford-ai/ai/notes/notes.md

 Let's say that B is the evidence, and A is what we're interested in, e.g. test result vs cancer.

-This is 'diagnostic reasoning' - from evidence to its causes.
+This is 'diagnostic reasoning' - given evidence, looking at the cause, i.e. - given something observable, what is the probability of the non-observable thing?

 Bayes turns this upside down to 'causal reasoning':-